SCoPE VLM: Selective Context Processing for Efficient Document Navigation in Vision-Language Models: Experiments

-\textbf{Memory Efficiency of SCoPE VLM:} CoS transforms the multi-page document question answering problem to single image.
-These characteristics of the CoS framework brings a significant increase in the performance per memory usage.
-Table~\ref{tab:vram} highlights the memory efficiency of SCoPE VLMs which shows more than two times higher ANLS / VRAM on both benchmarks.
-In addition, SCoPE VLMs show significantly lower VRAM usage to complete the benchmarks, which the conventional method requires from about 3x to 5x more.
+\textbf{Memory Efficiency of SCoPE VLM:} CoS ultimately transforms the multi-page document question answering problem into a single image.
+These characteristics of the CoS framework bring a significant increase in the performance per memory usage.
+Table~\ref{tab:vram} highlights the memory efficiency of SCoPE VLMs, which shows more than two times higher ANLS / VRAM on both benchmarks.
+In addition, SCoPE VLMs show significantly lower VRAM usage to complete the benchmarks, which is about three to five times less than the conventional method requires.
 Compared to the baseline, SCoPE VLM SFT exhibits an increase in visit ratio due to the enhanced exploration capabilities, which results in an increase in overall performance.
-The additional EGRPO stage successfully mitigates the problem by reducing the visit ratio by about 9\% on M3DocVQA.
-Despite fewer page visits, SCoPE VLM EGRPO maintains performance in accuracy, indicating its improved reasoning and decision-making capabilities.
+Moreover, the additional EGRPO stage successfully mitigates this issue by reducing the visit ratio.
+This is demonstrated on M3DocVQA, where EGRPO achieves approximately 16.67\% improvement over SFT.
+Despite fewer page visits, SCoPE VLM EGRPO maintains performance in ANLS, indicating its improved reasoning and decision-making capabilities.